section-engineering-education/engineering-education/content/articles/getting-started-with-data-visualization-using-p5js/index.md

 ### Setting up P5.js

 P5.js is an open-source creative coding JavaScript library.
 It is used to sketch and draw using the HTML5 canvas element.
-To start using this library, you can choose the following installation methods:
+It can be installed using the following installation methods:

 - Using NPM